-Section 21081.6 provides general guidelines for implementing mitigation monitoring programs and indicates that specific reporting and/or monitoring requirements, to be enforced during project implementation, shall be defined prior to final certification of the PEIR.
+Section 21081.6 provides general guidelines for implementing mitigation monitoring programs and indicates that specific reporting and/or monitoring requirements, to be enforced during project implementation, which were defined prior to PEIR certification.
 The lead agency, Los Cerritos Wetlands Authority, may delegate reporting or monitoring responsibilities to another public agency or a private entity that accepts such delegation.
-LCWA, however, remains responsible for ensuring that implementation of the mitigation measures occurs in accordance with the program.
+LCWA, however, remains responsible for ensuring that implementation of the mitigation measures occurs in accordance with the overall program and specifically for this project.